-The APPI contains notable exemptions as follows.
+The APPI contains notable exemptions as follows:

-- In respect of fundamental constitutional rights, media outlets, universities and other academic institutions, religious groups and political parties are exempt from the APPI to the extent of the processing of personal data for purposes of journalism, academic research and religious and academic activities, respectively. - Private businesses that have owned PII of less than 5,000 individuals in their electronic or manual database at any time in the past six months are also exempt (small business exception). - Use of PII for personal purposes is outside the scope of the APPI.
+- In respect of fundamental constitutional rights, media outlets, universities and other academic institutions, religious groups and political parties are exempt from the APPI to the extent of the processing of personal data for purposes of journalism, academic research and religious and academic activities, respectively. - Private businesses that have owned PII of less than 5,000 individuals in their electronic or manual database at any time in the past six months are also exempt (small business exception).
+This exception, however, is proposed to be abolished under the 2015 Amendment Bill. - Use of PII for personal purposes is outside the scope of the APPI.

-5 Communications, marketing and surveillance laws
+Communications, marketing and surveillance laws